RagnarB83/ash-documentation/docs/molcrys.rst

 #################################################################
 MOLCRYS: Reaction path and saddle-point finding via NEB method
 #################################################################
-Due to an interface to the Knarr program, NEB calculations (see :doc:`job-types` for general info) can easily be performed in Ash.
+Due to an interface to the Knarr program, NEB calculations (see :doc:`job-types` for general info) can easily be performed in **ASH**.
 This is even possible for a QM/MM Hamiltonian and for a molecular crystal system like here.
 The purpose of an NEB job is typically to locate the saddlepoint connecting a reactant and product while partially converging the minimum energy path between.